yukichigai/yyc2swp/README.md

 yyC2Swp currently requires you have Perl installed on your system, what with it being an uncompiled Perl script and all.
 Your Perl installation must also support UTF-8 (if you somehow disabled that).

+## Windows
+yyC2Swp is tested on Windows using [Strawberry Perl](https://strawberryperl.com/).
+While most versions of Perl for Windows should work, Strawberry Perl will (mostly) ensure you're using the same environment I was during development.

 ## Linux

 yyC2Swp uses Courier New as the target font for generated subtitles, so proper display during playback requires a compatible monospace font.
 John August's [Courier Prime](https://johnaugust.com/2013/introducing-courier-prime) matches the size and spacing of Courier New exactly and is freely available.
 It is present in several major package managers, and once installed many distros will automatically use Courier Prime when Courier New is called for.